Niger loses aid as Western countries condemn coup | Politics

 Niger loses aid as Western countries condemn coup

-The European Union has cut off financial support to Niger and the United States has threatened to do the same after military leaders this week announced they had overthrown the democratically elected president, Mohamed Bazoum.
+The European Union and France have cut off financial support to Niger and the United States has threatened to do the same after military leaders this week announced they had overthrown the democratically elected president, Mohamed Bazoum.
 Niger is one of the poorest countries in the world, receiving close to $2 billion a year in official development assistance, according to the World Bank.

+The European Union and France have cut off financial support to Niger and the United States has threatened to do the same after military leaders this week announced they had overthrown the democratically elected president, Mohamed Bazoum.

 Niger is a key partner of the European Union in helping curb the flow of irregular migrants from sub-Saharan Africa.
 The EU also has a small number of troops in Niger for a military training mission.
 The EU allocated 503 million euros ($554 million) from its budget to improve governance, education and sustainable growth in Niger over 2021-2024, according to its website.